godotengine/godot-showreel-voting/README.md

  environment, you should probably use a self-signed certificate,
-- Create four files in the `./secrets` folder, named `gdshowreel_django_db_root_password.txt`, `gdshowreel_django_db_password.txt`, `gdshowreel_django_secret.txt` and
+- Create four files in the `./secrets` folder, named `gdshowreel_django_db_root_password.txt`, `gdshowreel_django_db_password.txt`, `gdshowreel_django_secret.txt`,
+  `gdshowreel_oidc_rp_client_id.txt` and
-  `gdshowreel_social_auth_github_secret.txt`.
-The first two should contains random passwords, they are used to, respectively, setupm the mysql root password, communicate between django and the database, and as the internal django secret.
-The last one should contain an oauth token provided by Github (see their documentation).
+  `gdshowreel_oidc_rp_client_secret.txt`.
+The first threee should contains random passwords, they are used to, respectively, setup the mysql root password, communicate between django and the database, and the internal django secret.
+The last two ones are should be provided by the keycloak instance.

 By default, the `./pgdata` will contain the database data.